-For longer delay times, the dispersion relations exhibit strong oscillations with period $\tau+1$ and an overall linear increase of the envelope.
-In Fig.~\ref{fig:Dispersion}d, we show that the dispersion relations roughly oscillate between the values attained for specific directions of the leader.
+For longer delay times, the dispersion relations exhibit downward spikes periodically occurring with the period $\tau+1$, an overall linear increase of the upper envelope, and a diffusive increase in the lower envelope.
+In Fig.~\ref{fig:Dispersion}d, we show that the dispersion relations roughly oscillate between the values attained for specific spreading directions of the signal with respect to the leader.
 To demonstrate this, we display dispersion relations calculated from the part of the flock in the upper (positive) and lower (negative) half-planes.
 For the chosen turning angle $\varphi = 0.1$, the leader moves toward the former and away from the latter.